 If there is time we will also have a culture presentation where you can sample local fruits, local moonshine and local produce including some locally grown and processed HOT CHOCOLATE!
 The best you have ever tried in your entire life!
 It’s like tapping a Chocolate tree!
 You will have an opportunity to purchase small locally made items as there is a community co-op/gift shop here.
 (No pressure whatsoever though.
 I’m just letting people know about it because we often get folks lamenting that they didn’t know to bring a little spending cash and they missed out on buying pure chocolate/Cocoa from the local farmers.)

 We will take along a few bottles of the following so that you can drink: Coke, Sprite and water.
-You can buy Beer as well as Piña Coladas made inside of a pineapple or a Coco Loco made inside of a coconut at the waterfalls sometimes.
+You can buy Beer as well as Piña Coladas made inside of a pineapple or a Coco Loco made inside of a coconut at the end of the Zip sometimes.

 -No age limits